 Links for your convenience:

-I don’t like to read; just show me the recommendations for good web hosting companies.
-I just want to read about how choosing web hosting is like buying toilet paper.
+If you don’t like to read, here are the recommendations for good web hosting companies.
+Or, here’s the link if you just want to read about how choosing web hosting is like buying toilet paper.

 What Is Web Hosting?